 Despite its name, the great spotted woodpecker is not that big at only about the size of a starling.
 It has stiff tail feathers which it uses as a prop when hopping up trees and to assist with grip, and a long, sticky tongue for extracting insects and larvae from crevices in trees.
 The characteristic drumming noise is a good identification feature and is used, like a bird’s song, to claim territory.

 Breeding pairs: 140,000

-They are found all over the UK and have recently been reintroduced to Ireland.
+Great spotted woodpeckers can be found all over the UK except for the very far north of Scotland, and have recently been reintroduced to Ireland.

 Great spotted woodpeckers will strike a tree with their bill over 40 times a second to create their distinctive drumming sound.